 The stadium will be torn down this summer to make the site viable for private development.
 Our ultimate goal is for the property to generate tax revenue, provide jobs, and create a far more attractive entrance to southern Gwinnett County.

 Another example of innovative thinking is the Venture Drive Overlay District near our first shopping mall, Gwinnett Place.
-New zoning and regulations are now in place there to encourage high quality redevelopment.
+New zoning and regulations are now in place there to encourage high-quality redevelopment.
 We’re also working closely with the Gwinnett Place CID to create conditions to attract office and residential developments that will contribute to a dynamic, urban atmosphere in the heart of Gwinnett.

-Explore Gwinnett is taking a similar approach to build out the area around our evolving Infinite Energy Center to help attract more visitors, larger meetings and trade shows, and more sports and entertainment options.
+Explore Gwinnett is taking a similar approach to building out the area around our evolving Infinite Energy Center to help attract more visitors, larger meetings and trade shows, and more sports and entertainment options.
 And the new Sugarloaf CID is already partnering with the County to study transportation improvements and trail connections.

 Forty years ago, a wave of development was sweeping over Gwinnett County so fast we could hardly keep up.
 Now, we have the luxury of guiding our redevelopment with strategic planning, solid infrastructure, and a clear vision of how to improve the overall quality of life for everyone who lives, works, or plays in Gwinnett.